Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Functional Quantization via Lamperti Transform

 It\^o's Lemma applied to $g_2\!\in C^{1,2}([0,T]\times\R)$ yields

-so that $ \langle g_2(.,Y_.),W_.\rangle_t=\int_0^t a(Y_u, \tilde{Y}_u^h)\frac{\partial g_2}{\partial y}(u,Y_u)du$ and
+so that $ \langle g_2(.,Y_.),W_.\rangle_t=\int_0^t a(u,Y_u, \tilde{Y}_u^h)\frac{\partial g_2}{\partial y}(u,Y_u)du$ and

-We then apply \cite{PagSellami2011} in which is shown (see also~\cite{WongZakai1965}) that the appropriate way to quantize the above Stratonovich integral is to associate the codeword $\alpha$ of $W$, namely the ``naive" codeword $\int_0^t g_2(u, y_u)\alpha'(u)du$.
+We then apply Theorem 2 in \cite{PagSellami2011} in which is shown (see also~\cite{WongZakai1965}) that the appropriate way to quantize the above Stratonovich integral is to associate the codeword $\alpha$ of $W$, namely the ``naive" codeword $\int_0^t g_2(u, y_u)\alpha'(u)du$.
 This leads to define the functional codeword of the above It\^o stochastic integrals by

 where $\alpha$ is a codeword of a quantizer of $W$.
 The expression~\eqref{eq:codewordY} of the functional codeword of $Y$ attached to the functional codeword $\alpha$ of $W$ immediately follows.

-Doing so, one proves using rough path theory that, in a larger space of paths which involves the so-called ``enhanced path of the Brownian motion" (also called geometric multiplicative functional lying on $W$, see \cite[Section~3]{PagSellami2011}), the quantizations of $Y$ written on the Voronoi diagrams of a quantization $\widehat W^N$ of $W$ will converge to $Y$ when $W^N$ converges to $W$ as $N\to+\infty$ for some H\"older norms.
-Such is the case if $\widehat W^N$ is a sequence of quadratic optimal product quantizers as defined in Section~\ref{subsec:FPQW}, see~\cite[Section~3.1]{PagSellami2011}. \end{proof} Note that the expression~\eqref{eq:codewordY} is quite similar to that obtained with regular diffusion, including the observed connection with stochastic integration in the Stratonovich sense.
+$(b)$ Using rough path theory, in a larger space of paths which involves the so-called ``enhanced path of the Brownian motion" (also called geometric multiplicative functional lying on $W$), \cite{PagSellami2011} showed that the quantizations of $Y$ written on the Voronoi diagrams of a quantization $\widehat W^N$ of $W$ will converge to $Y$ when $W^N$ converges to $W$ as $N\to+\infty$ for some H\"older norms.
+Such is the case if $\widehat W^N$ is a sequence of quadratic optimal product quantizers as defined in Section~\ref{subsec:FPQW}, see~\cite[Section~3.1]{PagSellami2011}.
+Then, the result follows from the convergence to $Y$ of its quantizations written on the Voronoi diagrams of $\widehat W^N$ as $N\to+\infty$. \end{proof} Note that the expression~\eqref{eq:codewordY} is quite similar to that obtained with regular diffusion, including the observed connection with stochastic integration in the Stratonovich sense.
 In conclusion, we have therefore arrived at ODEs, or rather a "bundle" of ODEs, where the $\alpha_i$ are the functional codewords of an optimal quantization of $W$.
-These ODEs can be solved using a numerical scheme, such as e.g. a Runge-Kutta type method or even a higher order one, like e.g. in \cite{pagesprintem05}, where they point out the efficiency of the Romberg log-extrapolation (sometimes combined with a linear interpolation method) which numerically outperforms Monte Carlo simulation for moderate values of $N$, say less than $10\,000$.
+These ODEs can be solved using a numerical scheme, such as e.g. a Runge-Kutta type method or other schemes, like e.g. in \cite{pagesprintem05}, where they point out the efficiency of the Romberg log-extrapolation (sometimes combined with a linear interpolation method) which numerically outperforms Monte Carlo simulation for moderate values of $N$, say less than $10\,000$.